ilyapvl/tcompiler/README.md

 - Topological sorting of graph nodes (Kahn’s algorithm)
 - Export to GraphViz DOT format
 - Generating a MLIR representation of the loaded model, saving it to a file
-- Lowering all MLIR dialects to llvm dialect, converting to LLVM IR and generating asm code for different architectures
+- Lowering all MLIR dialects to llvm dialect, converting to LLVM IR and generating obj files for different architectures
 - Testing using GoogleTest

 ## Dependencies